 Leading off the top three firefighter gift ideas is one of the best things I had on the job.
 A small flat container of Vicks Vaporub.
-At times in my career I could have sold a finger full during med calls where nasty smells are common.
+At times in my career I could have made a good buck selling dabs of this during med calls where nasty smells are common.
 When you’re the only person in the room among firefighters and EMTs with some Vicks up your nose, you are a very lucky, not to mention, popular person.
 A little dab will do ya.
 It saved me from upchucking many times.
 I picked up the container years ago on the counter at a corner store but haven’t seen the container for some time.
-You can fill a fancy container with it.
-The container should be flat to sit in a pocket without taking up much room.
+You can fill any fancy container with it as long as it’s flat to sit in a chest pocket without taking up much room.
 Tiger Balm does the trick, too, and it’s already in a small container.

 What about a good, bright headband light?
-A hands-free LED one will last long on battery life.
-Ensure the head strap has an adjustable strap to fit around a helmet, a toque, or the bare head.
+A hands-free LED light will last long on battery life.
+Ensure the head strap is adjustable enough to fit around a helmet, a toque, or the bare head.
 A firefighter needs this because departments issue hand lamps but they have to be held.
-Hands free is the best light for working on alarm panels, writing down info and searching for registration papers at vehicle accidents, accountability sheets at scenes, etc. Again, spend some coin.
+Hands free is needed for working on alarm panels, writing down info and searching for registration papers at vehicle accidents, accountability sheets at scenes, etc. Again, spend some coin.
 Cheap lights can’t take getting banged around.

 I really used to hate it when people said ‘Happy Holidays’.
 Firefighters don’t often get the period off.
 For 32 years I bet my shifts encroached 75% of the time somewhere on the three day Xmas period.
 Really, who does get the entire week off, anyhow?